allioli/paella/flutter-playground/my_infinite_list/README.md

 #### iOS identifiers
 Property `Semantics.identifier` not exposed as accessibilityIdentifier when Appium Inspector connects to this Flutter App using `xcuitest` or `flutter` drivers, as described [here](https://forums.developer.apple.com/forums/thread/743902).
 On the other hand, property `Semantics.label` did transate into the element label, as expected.

-- Could not debug presence of accessibilityIdentifier from Xcode "Debug View Hierarchy".
-The views we want to access via accessibilityIdentifier are all rendered inside a `CAMetalLayer, and this tool [shows Metal rendered content in black](https://forums.developer.apple.com/forums/thread/743902).
+- Could not debug presence of `accessibilityIdentifier` from Xcode "Debug View Hierarchy".
+The views we want to access via `accessibilityIdentifier` are all rendered inside a `CAMetalLayer`, and this tool [shows Metal rendered content in black](https://forums.developer.apple.com/forums/thread/743902).

 #### Appium inspector session with flutter-driver iOS
 I wasn't able to properly establish a session with this appium driver.
 The app would start, but then it was killed immediately after.
 WebDriverAgent app was installed.
 Tried with 2 different device / iOS version combinations with the same result.